Coralogix Events2Metrics enables you to generate metrics from your spans and logs to optimize storage without sacrificing important data.

 STEP 7.
 Define Labels.

-Create up to six labels.
-Contact us via our in-app chat or by sending us an email to [email protected] should you need more.
+• Create up to six labels.
+Contact our support staff should you need more.

 STEP 8.
-Define Advanced Settings.
-Choose the amount of permutation for this metric.
-Each account is allowed up to 10,000,000 permutations.
+Choose the maximum amount of Metric Permutations allowed for this metric.

 Notes: